 Bachelor of Arts in Linguistics

 Linguistics is devoted to the scientific study of language structure and use.
-The Linguistics Program at Wayne State offers an interdisciplinary approach to this field, with a strong emphasis on theoretical linguistics, permitting students to explore a wide range of topics and interests in linguistic research.
+Wayne State's Bachelor of Arts in Linguistics offers an interdisciplinary approach to this field, with a strong emphasis on theoretical linguistics, permitting students to explore a wide range of topics and interests in linguistic research.

 Linguistics alumna: Molly Alampi, B.A.
 2011